Login

 A Balloon Loan with Extra Payments

-The calculator's support for extra payment is very flexible.
-First, you'll notice the calculator prompts you for "Extra Payments Start?" date.
-You can, therefore, schedule extra payments between the regular due dates if doing so is better for your cash flow.
+The calculator’s support for extra payments is very flexible.
+First, you will notice that the calculator prompts you for the “Extra Payments Start?” date.
+Therefore, you can schedule extra payments between the regular due dates if that timing is better for your cash flow.

 As mentioned elsewhere, the calculator allows for a one-time extra payment or for multiple extra payments.
-The multiple extra payments can be for 2 or any number up until the loan is paid-in-full.
-(In that case, set the number of extra payments to "Unknown.")
+The multiple extra payments can be for two payments or any number of payments until the loan is paid in full.
+(In that case, set the number of extra payments to “Unknown.”)

-When the extra payments are "off-schedule," the calculator prepares an expanded report, showing the payment being applied 100% to the principal with interest accruing.
+When the extra payments are “off-schedule,” the calculator prepares an expanded report.
+The report shows the extra payment applied 100% to principal while interest continues to accrue.

 Balloon loan schedule with interest-only payments and a lump sum extra payment